magento/devdocs/src/marketplace/sellers/technical-review-guidelines.md

 This check verifies that the extension installs without error, is configurable (as applicable), and operates as expected.

-Manual QA may be skipped if [Semantic Version Check]({{ site.baseurl }}/marketplace/sellers/semantic-version-check.html) confirms that only patch-level changes were introduced in new version of already listed extension.
+Manual QA may be skipped if [Semantic Version Check]({{ site.baseurl }}/marketplace/sellers/semantic-version-check.html) confirms that only patch-level changes were introduced in a new version of an already listed extension.

 #### Documentation and resources
 The documentation provided with the extension is used during manual QA and should comply with the next requirements: